shareresearchteam/OverTrack/README.md

 If using the aruco file, add parameter --type (define aruco dictionary type) (default is DICT_5X5_1000)

 # Citation
-Please cite this papers in your publications if OverTrack helps your research.
+Please cite this paper in your publications if OverTrack helps your research.

 Ameer Helmi, Connor Phillips, Fernando Castillo, Christine Zhan, Samuel W. Logan, and Naomi T. Fitter, "OverTrack: Overhead Camera Tracking Tool for
 Child-Robot Interaction" Under Review for Inclusion in the International Conference on Social Robotics (ICSR), 2022.